nescioquid/pokeemerald-expansion/docs/install/windows/WSL1.md

 cd /mnt/c/Users/leethaxor/Desktop/decomps
 ```

+> [!NOTE]
-> 📝 In WSL, if the path to your directory has spaces in it, the whole path needs to be put in quotes, like `cd "/mnt/c/users/Leet Haxor/Downloads/decomps"` if your username was `Leet Haxor` instead.
+> _In WSL, if the path to your directory has spaces in it, the whole path needs to be put in quotes, like `cd "/mnt/c/users/Leet Haxor/Downloads/decomps"` if your username was `Leet Haxor` instead._

 And that's it!
 Now you're ready to [set up pokeemerald-expansion](../set_up_guide.md)!